vikinganalytics/mvg/docs/source/content/features/kpidemo.md

 .. math:: \frac{1}{n}\sum_{i=1}^{n}(x_i - \mu)^2

-Where $n$ is the number of samples in the measurement and $\mu$ is the average measurement value.
+Where :math:`n` is the number of samples in the measurement and :math:`\mu` is the average measurement value.

 ### Crest factor